CLARIAH/grlc/README.md

 See examples at [https://github.com/albertmeronyo/lodapi](https://github.com/albertmeronyo/lodapi).

+Use [this GitHub search](https://github.com/search?q=endpoint+summary+language%3ASPARQL&type=Code&utf8=%E2%9C%93) to see examples from other users of grlc.

 ## Features

 - Request parameter mappings into SPARQL: grlc is compliant with [BASIL's convention](https://github.com/the-open-university/basil/wiki/SPARQL-variable-name-convention-for-WEB-API-parameters-mapping) on how to map GET/POST request parameters into SPARQL